Christophe210/Forex-Trading-Pro-Tips/README.md

 You can find DXY on most trading platforms like TradingView.

-Step 2: Check the Fundamental News ..................................... <br>
+Step 2: Check the Fundamental News <br>
+..................................... <br>

 Look at economic indicators that affect USD: